Community

 • Chess

-This class is designed to help players of all levels cultivate their chess skills, expand upon campers’ existing knowledge of the game, and promote greater confidence.
+This class is designed to help players of all levels cultivate their chess skills, expand upon their existing knowledge of the game, and promote greater confidence.
 Players will review the basics of the game, including rules, the history of chess, terminology, and etiquette, while also working towards mastering opening principles and developing end-game strategies.
 Students will have the opportunity to participate in friendly tournaments too!
 Players of all levels, as well as those brand new to the game of chess are welcome.

 • Dance